 However - The greatest enrichment among all this work, is to experience the dogs every day and to live together with them.

-My kennel ALPHA BASEN QIMMEQ is situated on one of the most wonderful southern islands of Denmark – more exact on Lolland – southeast of Denmark by the beautiful inlet, called Nakskov fjord.
+My kennel ALPHA BASEN QIMMEQ is situated on one of the most wonderful southern islands of Denmark – more exact on Lolland – southeast of Denmark near Knuthenborg Safari Park.

-The most interesting thing is that we have got many big old forests (the name Nak - skov means: the forest at the neck) with oak trees and in olden times these oaks were used for building big wooden warships.
+The most interesting thing is that we have got many big old forests with oak trees and in olden times these oaks were used for building big wooden warships.

 Today Lolland is known for our green energy: windmills, waterpower, and sun energy and mostly for many years for our good soil and our suger beets.